krebernisak/alien-invasion/README.md

 ## Implementation

+The simulation is implemented as a deterministic state machine.
+While Agents make random decisions on every move, that decision is deterministic and is generated using a pseudorandom number generator.
+A deterministic application like the one implemented here can be deployed as a blockchain smart contract.
+Using a platform like [Cosmos](https://cosmos.network/sdk) one could make a deterministic game that solely depends on the provided entropy as an input parameter.

+### Random numbers

 While [completely random is not really possible](https://www.youtube.com/watch?v=sMb00lz-IfE), we still can have pseudorandom numbers on computers.

 The [`math/rand` package](https://golang.org/pkg/math/rand/) provided by the Go Standard Library gives us [pseudo-random number generators (PRNG)](https://en.wikipedia.org/wiki/Pseudorandom_number_generator), also called _deterministic random bit generators_.

 As with all pseudo number generators, any number generated through `math/rand` is not really random by default, as being deterministic it will always print the same value each time.

-TODO: Explain why build a deterministic simulation

-TODO: Explain why we use flags map

-TODO: Explain how other simulation implementations could:
+**Notice:** Logs are not deterministic at this point.
+Nondeterminism is caused by iterating over a hash map in Go.

+### State

+We use flags map for Agents and Nodes to avoid deleting and removing information from the state.
+This can enable us to implement another simulation with slightly different rules.
+For example, this other implementation could:

-- resurect Aliens
+- resurrect Aliens at some point
-- allow Aliens to teleport if trapped
+- allow Aliens to teleport if trapped in a City
 - rebuild City when Aliens are gone
-- search map for first undestroyed City to move to
+- search roads for distant connected undestroyed City to move to (not only next-door-neighbor)

-TODO: Next steps
+### Next steps

+- [ ] Alien names intel (just for fun)
-- More map examples
+- [ ] More map examples
-- More unit tests
+- [ ] More unit tests
-- Deterministic I/O tests
+- [ ] Deterministic I/O tests
-- Custom logger and log levels
+- [ ] Custom logger and log levels
-- Circle CI tests on commit
+- [ ] Circle CI tests on commit
-- Codecov report
+- [ ] Codecov test coverage report

 ## Tests